-Pine Nut – Prosperity – Pioneer of Nuts & Seeds (Ace of Coins)
+Pine Nut – Prosperity – Pioneer of Nuts (Ace of Pentacles)

 Genus: Pinus – Family: Pinaceae